geosolutions-it/geostore/geoserver/README.txt

     * name geostore
     * db org.postgresql
     * connection url: jdbc:postgresql://localhost:5432/geostore (same as above)
-    * set user and password
+    * set user and password (user 'geostore' with password 'geostore')
     * save, add the provided files to the geostore directory under /<gs_datadir>/security/role/geostore and save again
     * Go Again in JDBC Role Service GeoStore and select Administrator role to ADMIN and Group Administrator Role to ADMIN